Tabula Capuana: First section (lines 1-7): MARCH?

 Note that the ending -nes/-nis also occurs in the forms fulinuś-nes (5-6) and caθ-nis (9), all referring to deities.

 In line 2, satiriasa (if one word) may be a form of Satre the Etruscan term for Saturn, which also appears on the Piacenza Liver among chthonic deities.
 Or it could be in some way connected to or contrasting with tartiria at the end of line 3.

-In line three, śuri is a (not necessarily exclusively) chthonic deity.Leθam-s appears on the Piacenza Liver among chthonic deities, but may have other connections as well.
+In line three, śuri is a (not necessarily exclusively) chthonic deity.
+The form also appears on the Lead Plaque of Magliano.
+Leθam-s appears on the Piacenza Liver among chthonic deities, but may have other connections as well.
 The genitive is used here as usual for indirect object.

 In lines three and four, ci(m) means "three," and both tartiria and cleva indicate kinds of offerings, yielding a possible partial translation: "To Lethams, three tartiria (perhaps related to Greek Tartaros, as if '(gifts) for the underworld'?) offerings and three cleva offerings ..."
 In line 4, halχ- is likely the name of a kind of vase.